19hours/sg-statutes/Acts/Central Provident Fund Act.md

 Rates of Contribution

-1. Subject to paragraphs 1A to 7, with effect from 1st September 2011, the contributions payable by the employer and the amount recoverable from the employee’s wages are as follows:
+1\.
+Subject to paragraphs 1A to 7, with effect from 1st September 2012, the contributions payable by the employer and the amount recoverable from the employee’s wages are as follows:

-(a) where the employee is not more than 55 years of age:
+1.—(a) where the employee is not more than 55 years of age:

-35 Years of Age and below
+35 years of age and below

 Above 35 but not more than
-50 Years of Age
+50 years of age

 Above 50 but not more than
-55 Years of Age
+55 years of age

 Total amount of the employee’s wages for the calendar month